Physics BSc (Hons) or MPhys – 2021 entry

 Why choose this course

-Partnered with the National Physical Laboratory (NPL) and home to superb facilities and internationally-leading research, the University of Surrey offers distinctive physics courses that are among the very best in the UK and reflect the diversity and excitement of the subject.
+Home to superb research facilities and partnered with the National Physical Laboratory, Surrey offers distinctive physics courses that are among the best in the UK and reflect the diversity and exciting nature of the subject.

-Our BSc and MPhys Physics courses offer you a flexible choice of modules across many different areas, covering both theoretical and applied areas of physics, from the key physics developed over centuries through to the current cutting-edge.
-Our courses build on the vast range of expertise among the academics in Surrey’s Department of Physics.
+Our BSc and MPhys Physics courses offer you a flexible choice of modules across many different topics, covering both theoretical and applied areas of physics.
+Our teaching builds on the broad range of expertise among the academics in Surrey’s Department of Physics.

 What you will study